bbauska/meta-html-css-in-depth/readme.md

 shared is a website.

 On the third meta tag, add the property attribute and set its value to og:image.
-Then add the content attribute and set its value to logo.png.
+Then add the content attribute and set its value to logo.
 This metadata informs the social media platform what the preferred preview images.
 In this case, it will be good to display the Little Lemon restaurant logo.